AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-content-hub-ui-options.md

 1. On the [Configurations](#access-configuration-options-content-hub) user interface, click **[!UICONTROL Renditions]**.

-1. Enable or disable the **[!UICONTROL Enable availability of static renditions]** toggle to make all static renditions visible on Content Hub.
+1. Enable  the [!UICONTROL Enable availability of static renditions] toggle to make all static renditions visible on Content Hub.

 1. Enable or disable **[!UICONTROL Allow users to download original assets]** toggle to control the availability to download original assets.